drdaemos/xc5-docs/en/changing_store_logic/creating_a_payment_method/creating_settings_page_for_payment_method.md

     {% endraw %}{% endhighlight %}

     This file will register this payment method in the database.
-    _Note: do not forget to [push this file into the database]({{ baseurl_lang }}/getting_started/x-cart_sdk.html#X-CartSDK-LoadingYAMLfile)._
+    _Note: do not forget to {% link "push this file into the database" B1ni2bhQD#X-CartSDK-LoadingYAMLfile %}._

-Now we have the module described in [the previous guide](Creating-a-payment-method_8225448.html), but it has been created with module ID **PaymentFormDemo** and we want to add some settings to it.
+Now we have the module described in {% link "the previous guide" Creating-a-payment-method_8225448.html %}, but it has been created with module ID **PaymentFormDemo** and we want to add some settings to it.
 We will create a settings form that will contain three fields:

 *   login
 *   password